strace - trace system calls and signals

 - --columns=column

-- Align return values in a specific column (default column 40).
+- Aligns return values in a specific column (default column 40).

 - -e abbrev=syscall_set